|Badlees Story||Related Articles||Acknowledgements||Badlees.com|

 The result is called The Day’s Parade, and, although it fell far short of the bands goal of releasing a new “album”, it was the first new published material from the Badlees in nearly three and a half years.
 It featured simple, mainly-acoustic arrangements and a definite “live” feel.
 It was fueled by various combinations of acoustic guitar, banjo, mandolin, and just a tad of electric guitar lead from Alexander and Feltenberger, along with minimal rhythm from Simasek and Smith and well-represented harmonica and lead vocals from Palladino.

 The five-song EP was bookmarked by two new originals by Alexander/Naydock, the upbeat opener “Leaning on the Days Parade” and the waltz-like ballad “90% of the Time”, with some interesting wah-wah laced guitar leads, as a closer.
-The other three songs on The Day’s Parade are remakes, two of which were updated versions of older Badlees tunes, with the third being an intense, upbeat version of Bruce Springsteen’s “Atlantic City”, sung by Bret Alexander and, to date, the only true “cover” in the Badlees band catalog.
-The two updated songs came from the Badlees first two releases, “Last Great Act of Defiance” from the It Ain’t For You EP and an excellent, banjo-based version of “Diamonds in the Coal” from the LP of the same name.
+The other three songs on The Day’s Parade are remakes, two of which were updated versions of older Badlees tunes, with the third being an intense, upbeat version of Bruce Springsteen’s “Atlantic City”, sung by Bret Alexander and the first true “cover” in The Badlees’ studio catalog.
+The two updated songs came from the Badlees first two releases, “Last Great Act of Defiance” from the 1990 It Ain’t For You EP and an excellent, banjo-based version of “Diamonds in the Coal” from the 1992 LP of the same name.

 Frankly, the band did not understand either.
 How is it good business to NOT release an already-bought-and-paid for high-end production by a band with a loyal fan base that is large in number and hungers for new material?
 Over the final months of 1998 and into 1999, the Badlees played steadily to packed shows in and around Pennsylvania but made little headway with the label that continued to hold them in corporate limbo.
 They requested, then demanded, then begged the label to either release Up There, Down Here to the public, or release the Badlees from their contract, but got little to no response.